Praj390/AuE893Spring20_PrajvalVaskar/assignment2_ws/src/README.md

 	roslaunch assignment_2 turtlesim_withparams.launch
 here the package name is assignment_2 and launch file name is turtlesim_withparams.launch

+3. Square_closedloop.py
+  	Task in this code is to make square using velocity control of 3*3 units of dimension.
+For this implementation of PID is done.

 Following are the screenshot of the programs